t3r6/pkdocs/docs/guides/multiplayer/od-firewall-config.md

 # Firewall Configuration for Painkiller Overdose Multiplayer Server

 You may need to create the firewall inbound and outbound rules for the game via TCP and UDP protocols.
-Inbound rules are required so that the client can connect to your server while outbound rules are required for the Painkiller game to advertise its server to `openspy.net` master servers.
+Inbound rules are required so that the client can connect to your server while outbound rules are required for the Painkiller game to advertise its server to `openspy.net` master servers and send packets to the client properly.
 From my experience, I did not have to configure the OS firewall at all.

 Here is the scheme that shows where the firewall can filter the traffic.